Master's in Finance Courses

 Financial markets and institutions; effects of economic conditions, government policy and Federal Reserve Board announcements on financial institutions, the flow of funds, and interest rates; term structure of interest rates; financial institution management.
 (Spring - Elective)

 This course develops the process of financial decision-making in corporations through the use of case studies.
-(Spring - Required for Corporate Track, Elective for Investment Track)
+(Spring - Elective)

 Development of new venture idea and assessment of financial requirements and potential.
 (Fall - Elective)